Liverpool Express: L.E.X.

 During mid- to late 1978, the band decided to abbreviate their name to simply L.E.X.
 Drummer Pete Kircher joined the band to be the 'studio drummer', and participated in the recording of their third album, L.E.X., which was produced by Tommy Boyce and Richard Hartley.
 The album cover art featured the soon-to-be-famous model Jerry Hall, who later married Mick Jagger of The Rolling Stones.
 The group continued to tour and made appearances on the TV shows Get It Together, Star Games, and Multi-Coloured Swap Shop.

 The following year, following the release of the new album, there were changes to the line-up.
 Drummer John Ryan continued playing on the live shows and his mate, guitarist Kenny Parry, replaced Tony Coates.
 In 1981, Roger Scott Craig emigrated to California.
 John Ryan joined 'The Swinging Blue Jeans' in 1980 and returned to Australia in 1983 to marry after meeting his future wife whilst on tour in 1983.
 Kinsley and Parry continued working together as Liverpool Express and enlisted Dave Goldberg on keyboards, Peter Phillips on keyboards and guitar (1985-1994) and Brian Rawling on drums.
 This line-up released two singles and a charity record during the 1980s.
 Kinsley, Goldberg and Parry have since remained the three core members of the band, playing with various stand-in drummers.

 Reunion

 The original line-up of the group were reunited in August 2002, following global fan interest.
 This led Craig to compile and release The Best of Liverpool Express, which featured a new song, a tribute to The Beatles titled "John George Ringo & Paul".
 A reunion concert in Liverpool shortly followed, with Craig appearing on stage with current band members Kinsley, Parry, and Dave Goldberg.
 A year later, Craig and Kinsley met in Liverpool to write and record new material for the album Once Upon a Time, which they self-produced.

-Digital chart success - present

-During 2006, the song "It's a Beautiful Day" appeared on several TV commercials in the UK and parts of Europe.
-This led to the track entering the digital download charts.

-Five years later, the song "You Are My Love" topped the digital download charts following a re-run of a Top of the Pops episode they had appeared on thirty years before.

 The band occasionally plays live gigs in and around Liverpool.
 The current line-up comprises Billy Kinsley (bass guitar, vocals), Kenny Parry (guitar, vocals), Dave Goldberg (keyboards, vocals), and Dave's son, Adam Goldberg, on drums.